PCSO Eligibility | Join Us2025-08-27T14:47:22+01:00

 If your tattoo is determined as not acceptable, your application will not be progressed.

-Police Officers, and certain police staff roles, are restricted from taking an active part in political activity, such as standing as a member of parliament/local authority or be an officer of a politically party.
+Police officers and certain police staff roles are also restricted from engaging in political activity.
+This includes standing as a Member of Parliament or local councillor, or holding office in a political party.

 It is strongly advised that you review your public social media content before submitting your vetting form.
 Have you liked any posts or groups that represent a conflict in values with the police service?
 Do you really know all of your ‘friends’ you are linked to?
 Think about how your content could be perceived by the public or the press, as well as your own online personal security.

-If you declare something which is not relevant, the Force Vetting Unit will discount it.
+If you declare something irrelevant, the Force Vetting Unit will disregard it.

 Frequently asked questions about our vetting process